Field-level Reconstruction from Foreground-Contaminated 21-cm Maps: Modeling and Input Data

 The main observable in 21-cm cosmology is the absorption or emission of the 21-cm line relative to the background radio emission (predominantly from the cosmic microwave background).
 In the Rayleigh-Jeans limit, this brightness contrast can be quantified by the brightness temperature $\delta T_\mathrm{b}$, which can be expressed as \cite{Furlanetto2006:Review}

-where $\delta_b$ is the baryon overdensity field, $x_{\rm HI}$ is the fraction of hydrogen that is neutral, $T_{\rm CMB}(\nu)$ is the CMB temperature at frequency $\nu$, $\d v_\|/\d r_\|$ is the gradient of the proper velocity along the line-of-sight direction, and $T_{\rm spin}$ is defined as the ratio of the occupancy of the spin-1 and spin-0 ground states of the neutral hydrogen:
+where $\delta_b$ is the baryon overdensity field, $x_{\rm HI}$ is the fraction of hydrogen that is neutral, $T_{\rm CMB}(\nu)$ is the { temperature of the cosmic microwave background (CMB)} at frequency $\nu$, $\d v_\|/\d r_\|$ is the gradient of the proper velocity along the line-of-sight direction, and $T_{\rm spin}$ is defined as the ratio of the occupancy of the spin-1 and spin-0 ground states of the neutral hydrogen:

-In this work, we use \texttt{21cmFAST} \cite{Mesinger2011:21cmFAST} to simulate the brightness temperature field. \texttt{21cmFAST} utilizes the second-order Lagrangian perturbation theory (2LPT) to generate the underlying density field, and uses an excursion-set formalism \cite{Furlanetto:2004sim} to simulate the process of reionization.
+In this work, we use \texttt{21cmFAST}\footnote{\href{https://21cmfast.readthedocs.io/en/latest/}{ https://21cmfast.readthedocs.io/en/latest/}}\cite{Mesinger2011:21cmFAST} to simulate the brightness temperature field. \texttt{21cmFAST} utilizes the second-order Lagrangian perturbation theory (2LPT) to generate the underlying density field, and uses an excursion-set formalism \cite{Furlanetto:2004sim} to simulate the process of reionization.
 The main ansatz of \texttt{21cmFAST} is that the heating and reionization of the intergalactic medium (IGM) are dominated by the astrophysics of the first galaxies.
 We adopt the eight-parameter model proposed in Ref. \cite{Park:2018ljd} to describe the properties of these galaxies.
-Furthermore, as we focus on a time where the universe is sufficiently heated, we assume that $T_{\rm spin} \gg T_{\rm CMB}$ for all the redshifts of interest, and ignore the galaxy X-ray properties.
-The resulting five parameters and their values adopted in this work are summarized in \autoref{tab:21cmFASTTrainingParamRange}.
+Furthermore, { we choose to focus on the Epoch of Reionization ($z \lesssim 10)$---a time when the universe is sufficiently heated.
+Hence, we assume $T_{\rm spin} \gg T_{\rm CMB}$ at these redshifts and ignore the galaxy X-ray properties.} The resulting { six} parameters and their values adopted in this work are summarized in \autoref{tab:21cmFASTTrainingParamRange}.